 Sure, in such a state we can talk about neuronal levels and the parasympathetic nervous system and an effect on proprioception.
 It is also, though, a physical/spiritual experience, and it would be the same old mind-trick if you reduced it to an either/or definition.
 The state is an experience of vastness and sublime peace, and seems to be one of great love.
 What?
 It’s just a body, can’t have such statements about it?

 And yet, maybe we can.
 What is happening in that state?
 No mind, no self?
 Oh, tick that one.
 Sublime peace?
-Tick.
+Tick that one, too.
 Non-defined (non-finite, in-finite?)
-Tick.
+Yes, tick that.
 Merging with the whole?
 Tick that one.
 Love and acceptance?
 Why, tick that one too.

 And then we find we can be less serious about all the mind stuff.
 The skilful, clever, analytical mind is to be enjoyed and worked, and yet it is not the “who I am” and it is not the be-all and end-all of spirituality.